dradtke/blog/content/post/gtk-like-web.md

 or phone, respectively, as a standalone application.

 By contrast, client-server application deployment is not widely used outside of the web in which it originated.
-Desktop application stacks, such as GTK (which is the focus of this post), are only really used as fully client-side applications.
-Application logic runs directly on the client machine, and any update requires users to download and install the new version.
+Desktop application stacks, such as GTK (which is the focus of this post), traditionally only run on the client.

-In this post, I want to demonstrate a proof-of-concept GTK application using the client-server deployment model pioneered by the web.
+In this post, I want to demonstrate a technique for building GTK applications like they were websites, using the client-server deployment model.

 ## ...but why?